 We expect new light to shine as the season of joy approaches

 What I realize is that when Christmas arrives, in the excitement of cooking Christmas dinner, opening gifts and phoning my family it is easy to forget what this season is really all about.
-And the day after Christmas day our renzied activity can easily give way to a low grade depression.
+And the day after Christmas day, our frenzied activity can easily give way to a low grade depression.
 But Christmas isn’t really over.
-In the sixth century it was decided that celebrating Christmas jsut for a day didn’t provide time to celebrate the joy that Christ’s birth brought into our world.
-They made Chrismas into a twelve day festival that ended with a feast on the Eve of Epiphany on January 5th to celebrate the coming of the wise men.
+In the sixth century it was decided that celebrating Christmas just for a day didn’t provide time to celebrate the joy that Christ’s birth brought into our world.
+They made Christmas into a twelve day festival that ended with a feast on the Eve of Epiphany on January 5th to celebrate the coming of the wise men.

 - Do you know people who are disabled?
 Take them for a drive around your neighbourhood to enjoy the Christmas lights.